secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Deobfuscation Examples/Decoding.md

-- After doing the exercise in the previous section, we got a strange block of text that seems to be encoded:
+- After doing the exercise in the previous section, we got a strange block of text that seems to be encoded.
 ```shell-session
 secmancer@htb[/htb]$ curl http://SERVER_IP:PORT/serial.php -X POST -d "param1=sample"